vivliostyle/vivliostyle.org/_posts/2023-05-10-vivliostyle-book.md

 ## Generous disclosure of techniques unique to CSS typesetting

 However, the true heart of this book is chapters 5 and 6, where the mastery of CSS typesetting really comes into its own.
-I was very surprised to see how far CSS typesetting can take you.
+I was very surprised to see how far CSS typesetting can take us.

 - Nested heading numbers and hanging indentation, set at a gyou-dori.
 - Shift the side indexes used in dictionaries, etc., by chapter.